beeware/toga-chart/README.rst

 This matplotlib-style chart widget for Toga is still in development.
 We welcome your contributions and feedback!

-To get started using Toga Chart, you need the development version of Toga.
+To get started using Toga Chart, you need the development version of `Toga`_.
 Follow the `Set up your development environment`_ instructions, then do the
 following: